-The Cord 1 is fastened to a Crank Handle journalled in holes in the sides of the cab, and after passing round the $2\frac{1}{2}$ " $\times \frac{1}{2}$ " Double Angle Strip above the cabin is tied to the jib at 2.
+The Cord 1 is fastened to a Crank Handle journalled in holes in the sides of the cab, and after passing round the $2\frac{1}{4}$ " \times $\frac{1}{2}$ " Double Angle Strip above the cabin is tied to the jib at 2.
 This Cord controls the luffing movement of the jib.
 The Cord 3 is tied to the bucket and is passed over the 1" Pulley 5 and then wound round Rod 6.
-By turning the handle on the Bush is tied to the bucket and is passed over the 1" Pulley 5 and then wound round Rod 6.
-By turning the nancie on the bush Wheel?
-I the bucket is raised or lowered.
+By turning the handle on the Bush Wheel 7 the bucket is raised or lowered.

-The bucket arm is pivoted on Rod 4, which passes through holes in the $12\frac{1}{2}$ " Strips forming the jib and the bucket arm Road Wheels fastened at each end of Rod 4 retain it in position.
+The bucket arm is pivoted on Rod 4, which passes through holes in the 121⁄2" Strips forming the jib and the bucket arm.
+Road Wheels fastened at each end of Rod 4 retain it in position.